whtevn/bdd4php/README.md

 There are other directories under testSuite/, but for the purposes of using the project (and not developing it), they can safely be ignored.

+## sampleSpec.php

-On the other hand, while sampleSpec.php is not something you will use while developing, it is a helpful starting guide.
+While sampleSpec.php is not something you will use while developing, it is a helpful starting guide.

 To see it at work, after cloning the project.

 	$ cd bdd4php/
 	$ php sampleSpec.php